“[Herod] undertook a very great work, that is, to build of himself the temple of God.” -Flavius Josephus

 Herod’s insatiable need for fame and attention consumed him, but he knew he had a problem to solve before his big plan could be a wild success.

 The city of Jerusalem was normally home to about 100-200,000 people year-round.
-But then people from all over Israel would come to the city three times a year to celebrate Passover, Pentecost (Shavuot in Hebrew), and the Feast of Tabernacles, which hugely overwhelmed the city.
+In addition, people from all over Israel would come to the city three times a year to celebrate Passover, Pentecost (Shavuot in Hebrew), and the Feast of Tabernacles, which hugely overwhelmed the city.

 If Herod was going to renovate and expand the Temple (that is, the Temple the Jews built following their return from Babylonian exile) to make it the greatest temple ever built, it would need to fully accommodate the yearly influx of visitors and their animals.
 It would also need storage space for additional food and Temple supplies, living quarters, ritual bathing pools, currency exchange sites, and meeting places.

-For many years, Herod collected the taxes and stored up construction materials until finally in his eighteenth year of ruling Judea (19 A.D.) he began rebuilding the Temple.
+For many years, Herod collected the taxes and stored up construction materials until finally in his eighteenth year of ruling Judea (19 B.C.) he began rebuilding the Temple.

 According to Josephus, approximately 10,000 men were employed.
-Another 1,000-1,500 Levite priests were specifically trained to build the sanctuary and other holy places in the Temple since lay people were not allowed to enter those places.
-The workers finished the Temple in three years, but construction continued well after Herod’s death in 64 A.D.
+Another 1,000-1,500 Levite priests were specifically trained to design and build the sanctuary and other holy places in the Temple since lay people were not allowed to enter those places.
+The workers finished the Temple in three years, but construction continued well after Herod’s death in 4 A.D.

 The dimensions of the walls were astounding.